abdelmanaf/soccer-team-tracker/README.md

 AAU I want to be able to see other comment so that I can know what team people interest more on

 AAU I want to be able to click on details link and it will take you to the details link through API

+AAU I want to be able to add a team as my favorite team